John B. Coulter: Between the wars

+Brigadier General John B. Bellinger and Major John B. Coulter, January 30, 1926.

 Remaining in the army after the war, which ended on November 11, 1918, and in the subsequent interwar period, Coulter served in the War Department's Personnel Branch, and then assumed command of the 2nd Squadron, 14th Cavalry Regiment at Fort Des Moines, Iowa.
 In 1922 he graduated from the U.S. Army Cavalry School and was assigned to the War Department as the Cavalry chief of materiel, later serving as executive officer (XO) to the Chief of Cavalry.

 Coulter graduated from the U.S. Army Command and General Staff College in 1927, and then took command of a squadron in the 8th Cavalry Regiment at Fort Bliss, Texas, afterwards serving as assistant plans and training officer for the 1st Cavalry Division.
 He was subsequently assigned to the General Staff's Military Intelligence Division as a specialist in Latin American affairs.

 In 1933 Coulter graduated from the U.S. Army War College, and he completed the Naval War College in 1934.
 He was promoted to lieutenant colonel on August 1, 1935 and was assigned as XO of the 4th Cavalry Regiment at Fort Meade, South Dakota.
 In December 1940 he became the regiment's commander.
 On June 26, 1941, he was promoted to the temporary rank of colonel.